sparkslabs/guild/README.md

 bound actor methods.
 Use of standard names and/or aliases would allow pipelining.

-Guild was the result, and it's proven itself useful in a couple out projects, hence its packaging as a standalone library.
+Guild was the result, and it's proven itself useful in a couple of projects, hence its packaging as a standalone library.
 Like all such things, it's a work in progress, but it also has a cleaner to use version of Kamaelia's STM code, and includes some of the more useful components like